Code-Institute-Submissions/user-centric-frontend-2/README.md

 - **Navigation Bar**.
 Clicking the navigation links takes users easily to the website's pages.
 - **Footer Copyright**.
 To protect copyright.
 - **Footer Social Icons**.
 Clicking the icons opens a new page with the social platforms that the club uses.
 - **Buttons**.
-Clicking on the Schedule button takes user to the Schedule page.
-Clicking on Contact button pops up a contact modal.
+Clicking on the Schedule button takes the user to the Schedule page.
+Clicking on the Contact button pops up a contact modal.
 - **Video**.
 Allows potential students to see the training in full size.
 - **About Page**.
 Gives potential trainers enough information without it being too much.
-- **Blockquote**. the quote summarizes the training shortly and poetically to get the potential trainer curious on what the training is about.
+- **Blockquote**.
+The quote summarizes the training shortly and poetically to get the potential trainer curious about the training.
 - **Carousel Gallery**.
-Allows potential trainers to view the training and to click to the previous image and the next.
+Allows potential trainers to view the gallery and clicking to previous and next image.
-- **Start link** on the last page.
-Clicks the user back to the first page on Start.
+- **Start link**.
+Clicks the user back from the bottom of the Start page to the first page.
 - **Schedule Cards**.
 Allows potential trainers to view the times and days for training.
 - **Pricing Cards**.
-Allow potential trainers to understand the pricing.
+Allows potential trainers to understand the pricing.
 - **Contact Form & Contact Modal**.
 Allows potential trainers to easily send a message.